Djursland: Forests

-These three woods each have an area of approximately 50 km^{2}.
+These three woods each have an area of approximately 50 km2.
 Wildlife in Djursland includes four species of deer, with roe deer the smallest and most common, and red deer the largest.
 The two others are fallow deer and sika deer.
 Hares, foxes, badgers and pheasants are common.

 In recent years, ravens have become more widespread, just as some species of large birds of prey that had not bred here for many decades, such as kites, have reinhabited Djursland.
 Like Denmark as a whole, Djursland has no large predators such as wolves or bears.